-in the event that the matter of the content of a Viability Review Submission in relation to Viability Review Phase Ten is referred to the Expert (the identity of whom must be agreed between the Owners and the Council or decided by the Royal Institute of Chartered Surveyors) pursuant to paragraph 4 of this Schedule and the Expert fails to determine such matter within 80 Working Days and/or the Council does not approve the content of the Viability Review Submission within the same 80 Working Day Period that no more than 25% of the Dwellings within Viability Review Phase Ten shall be Occupied unless and until either the Expert has determined the matter or the Council approves the content of the Viability Review Submission in writing.
+3.15.6 in the event that the matter of the content of a Viability Review Submission in relation to Viability Review Phase Ten is referred to the Expert (the identity of whom must be agreed between the Owners and the Council or decided by the Royal Institute of Chartered Surveyors) pursuant to paragraph 4 of this Schedule and the Expert fails to determine such matter within 80 Working Days and/or the Council does not approve the content of the Viability Review Submission within the same 80 Working Day Period that no more than 25% of the Dwellings within Viability Review Phase Ten shall be Occupied unless and until either the Expert has determined the matter or the Council approves the content of the Viability Review Submission in writing.

-3.19 For the avoidance of doubt the Council shall not consider at all and is under no obligation to confirm to the Owners’ Agent that it rejects a Premature Viability Review Submission that it receives and in the event the Council does receive a Premature Viability Review Submission the obligation in the relevant sub- paragraph of paragraph 2.1 not to Occupy a given number of Dwellings unless and until a Viability Review Submission is submitted to the Council for the relevant Viability Review Phase shall continue to apply and shall not be discharged unless and until the Council has received a Viabilty Review Submission for the relevant Viability Review Phase.
+3.16 For the avoidance of doubt the Council shall not consider at all and is under no obligation to confirm to the Owners’ Agent that it rejects a Premature Viability Review Submission .

-3.20 The Council covenants with the Owners that it shall confirm in writing to the Owners’ Agent whether it approves of or rejects the content of the Viability Review Submission for each Viability Review Phase within 30 Working Days of receiving the same and if it rejects the content of a Viability Review Submission it shall give reasons why it is doing so and shall request such reasonable clarification and/or further information and/or further evidence relating to the relevant Viability Review Submission that it considers appropriate to do so.
+3.17 The Council covenants with the Owners that it shall confirm in writing to the Owners’ Agent whether it approves of or rejects the content of the Viability Review Submission for each Viability Review Phase within 30 Working Days of receiving the same and if it rejects the content of a Viability Review Submission it shall give reasons why it is doing so and shall request such reasonable clarification and/or further information and/or further evidence relating to the relevant Viability Review Submission that it considers appropriate to do so.